henrys-git/RecursionInCombinations/README.md

 # Hack Hour Strategy - Recursions in Combinations

 ## Plan
-- We will discuss strategies for approaching algorithm challenges and spot when we might want to use recursion in generating combinations
+- We will discuss strategies for approaching algorithm challenges and identify when we might want to use recursion in generating combinations.
-- We will see several challenges and conceptually go over the plan, and then the implementatino of it in code
+- We will explore several challenges conceptually, followed by the implementation of each in code.

-## Why recursion for combinations?
+## Why Recursion for Combinations?
-- Recursion is great when you can break the problem down into a smaller version of itself, that ultimately reaches a base case, like wittling down a list, or possibilities
+- Recursion is great when you can break the problem down into a smaller version of itself that ultimately reaches a base case, like whittling down a list or possibilities.
-- Generating combinations with recursion goes very much with the idea of "taking it" or "leaving it" and recursively call for each of those cases
+- Generating combinations with recursion aligns well with the idea of "taking it" or "leaving it" and recursively calling for each of those cases.

 ## Challenges
-1. subset-sum
+1. Subset Sum
-2. all-subsets
+2. All Subsets
-3. ht-permutations
+3. HT Permutations
-4. partition-number
+4. Partition Number